ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    .. _suite_albatross:
    "albatross.xml", "Suite 'albatross' (originally named FV3_RAP) was developed for research and prototyping of early UFS systems.
 It was meant to emulate the physics of the `Rapid Refresh (RAP) model <https://rapidrefresh.noaa.gov/>`__, though it has some differences from the operational implementation (which was not CCPP-based)."
    .. _suite_bald_eagle:
    "bald_eagle.xml", "Suite 'bald_eagle' (originally named FV3_HRRR) was developed for research and testing for early prototypes of the Rapid Refresh Forecast System (RRFS).
-It was meant to emulate the physics of the `High-Resolution Rapid Refresh (HRRR) <https://rapidrefresh.noaa.gov/hrrr/>`__ model, though it had some differences from the operational implementation (which was not CCPP-based)."
+It was meant to emulate the physics of the `High-Resolution Rapid Refresh (HRRR) <https://rapidrefresh.noaa.gov/hrrr/>`__ model, though it has some differences from the operational implementation (which was not CCPP-based)."
    .. _suite_hummingbird:
    "hummingbird.xml", "Suite 'hummingbird' (originally named FV3_WoFS_v0) was developed was used for testing an early prototype of the experimental FV3-based Warn-on-Forecast System (WoFS).
 Same as suite :ref:`crossbill <suite_crossbill>` except with Noah Land Surface Model instead of the NoahMP LSM."
    .. _suite_pigeon: